valenNovillo/TP1-SO/README.md

 ## Compiling instructions
   **make all**

-  To run the programs with valgrind
-  **make checkval**
-  this compiles the programs without the -fsanitize=address flag
+  **make checkval** to run the programs with valgrind this compiles the programs without the -fsanitize=address flag

   **make clean** to delete the object files